 According to the researcher Statista, the worldwide price average for just one subscription is $23.22.
 Globally, the average number of over-the-top (OTT) subscriptions per viewer is 1.2, with the US in the lead again at 1.7 (see Figure 1).

-Looking back at the OTT momentum, revenue generated by global streaming services in 2018 totaled $68 billion, up $30 billion or 79% from 2016 with 53% generated by subscription fees and the remainder accruing from advertising according to Digital TV Research.
+Taking a look at the figures surrounding streaming growth and current OTT momentum, revenue generated by global streaming services in 2018 totaled $68 billion, up $30 billion or 79% from 2016 with 53% generated by subscription fees and the remainder accruing from advertising according to Digital TV Research.
 The US accounted for $26.8 billion or 39% of the total, which is by far the largest share of any country (see Figure 2).

-Digital TV Research projects global OTT revenues will reach $159 billion by 2024, doubling from 2019.
+Digital TV Research projects streaming growth will greatly increase global OTT revenues, suggesting that they reach $159 billion by 2024, doubling from 2019.

-And the percentage of viewing time going to OTT video content is surging in tandem with the revenue numbers.
+And the surging percentage of viewing time going to OTT video content in tandem with rising revenue numbers are a clear sign of how streaming growth is changing the entertainment landscape.
 Globally, viewers are spending an average of 6.8 hours per week consuming OTT video, with the US topping the national averages at 8.55 hours according to a report from CDN operator Limelight Networks.

 Increasingly, OTT distributors are targeting audiences beyond their countries of origin.
 According to Media Asset Capital, one fourth of European OTT services are pursuing cross-border audiences.
-Worldwide, the cross-border reach enabled with OTT distribution has become a driving factor behind the explosion in regional online video services according to a report on global trends from Parks Associates.
+Worldwide, the cross-border reach enabled with OTT distribution has become a driving factor behind streaming growth and specifically the explosion in regional online video services, according to a report on global trends from Parks Associates.

 Tier 1 network operators like AT&T, Comcast, Dish, Sky, Vodafone, Orange, Deutsche Telekom, SK Telecom, Telkom Indonesia, NTT Docomo, and many more have made big investments in OTT services, often with their cross-border audiences in mind.
 And with video usage on mobile growing at a rate of 50% to 60% annually over the past five years, forecasts from the Mobile Video Industry Council suggest video will eventually account for 90% of 5G traffic according to Openwave Mobility.